theserverlessway/awsinfo/scripts/commands/logs/groups.md

-# `awsinfo logs groups [substring]`
+# `awsinfo logs groups [substrings]+`

 Lists all log groups in the current account and region.

-If `substring` is given it will only print log groups that contain `substring`.
+If `substrings`is given it will only print log groups that contain all `substrings`.